Security Pages

 Scammers may take on various roles either over the phone or via email.

 • In addition to IRS impersonators, scammers may impersonate a company.
-These include Amazon scam calls, Cash App scams, Zelle scams, fake Microsoft employees, and other scam likely calls.
 The scammer may provide the company name, their fake employee name, plus a fake employee identification number, reference number, or customer service level number.

 • These callers may have more extreme tones, including angry or threatening, but they may also be friendly and deceiving.
 Be sure to ask questions; ask them to confirm a detail about your account, the order number of the transaction in question, or other detail only you and someone with your account information would know.
 Any customer service representative would not threaten you, especially the IRS.